ansys/pyaedt-toolkits-common/doc/source/getting_started/example_toolkit.rst

 ~~~~~~~~~~~

 A script, conventionally named  ``rest_api.py`` for its role in managing the REST API of the toolkit,
 is referred to as ``run_backend.py`` in this example.
-Upon execution, thE script launches a server that
+Upon execution, the script launches a server that
 listens for incoming requests.

 Similar to the API, this file inherits the common REST API, containing only the specific REST API functionalities